Felipe Massa: 2013: Final season at Ferrari

-In Belgium Massa looked to be heading for his 1st pole position since the 2008 Brazilian Grand Prix when he set the fastest time in wet conditions at the beginning of Q3 but the track dried and Ferrari had decided to leave Massa in the garage as they thought his time was good enough for pole so he dropped back to 10th, one place behind teammate Alonso.
-In the race Massa finished 7th behind Alonso who finished 2nd.
-In Ferrari's home race in Italy Massa qualified 4th, one place ahead of his teammate.
-He then jumped Red Bull's Mark Webber and Sauber's Nico Hülkenberg who qualified in a brilliant 3rd when the best he had managed all season was 10th in a slow car.
+In Belgium Massa looked to be heading for his first pole position since the 2008 Brazilian Grand Prix when he set the fastest time in wet conditions at the beginning of Q3 but the track dried and Ferrari had decided to leave Massa in the garage as they thought his time was good enough for pole so he dropped back to tenth, one place behind teammate Alonso.
+In the race, Massa finished seventh behind Alonso who finished second.
+In Ferrari's home race in Italy, Massa qualified fourth, one place ahead of his teammate.
+He then jumped Red Bull's Mark Webber and Sauber's Nico Hülkenberg, who qualified in a brilliant third when the best he had managed all season was tenth in a slow car.
 Hülkenberg was one of the drivers who was in a chance of taking Massa's seat in 2014.
-Despite Massa's great start he moved over for Alonso who was race leader Sebastian Vettel's closest championship rival.
+Despite Massa's great start, he moved over for Alonso who was race leader Sebastian Vettel's closest championship rival.
 Massa dropped to fourth in the pit stop phase after staying out longer than Alonso and Webber, but he fought back to challenge them for a podium, ultimately finishing in fourth place.

 On 10 September 2013, Massa confirmed that he would be leaving Ferrari at the end of the season on Instagram and Twitter.
 The following day, it was announced that Massa's former teammate, Kimi Räikkönen, would be his replacement at Ferrari.

 Williams (2014–2017)

-2014
+2014: Final pole position

 Massa at the 2014 Chinese Grand Prix.

 On 11 November 2013, Williams announced that Massa would partner Valtteri Bottas for the season replacing Pastor Maldonado.